skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 walked the slopes, and no Dwarf had even set eyes to the mountain in those days.

-But Dwarf-King Thul Marblade came at last to the shores of Mar Tesoro.
+But Dwarf-King Thul Marblade came at last to the shores of Mar Tesaro.
 He came to the Elven chieftain Ellas Morad, and asked for leave to climb the mountain.
 "For", said he, "it is the way of all Dwarves to seek the mountains and learn their ways."